 As part of the University's strategy to continually review the most efficient method of managing assets sustainably, the University selected Strategic Investment Group to be the new Outsourced Chief Investment Office (OCIO) in December 2014.
 As referenced in SECTION V.B.
 ENDOWMENT, this decision followed an announcement GW made in March 2014 to take advantage of the broad expertise and experience that a large firm can offer.
 Strategic Investment Group specializes in managing customized portfolios for institutional and private investors, and began overseeing the investment portfolio in late December 2014.
-The OCIO provider is in the process of transitioning the portfolio to be managed against the revised policy targets.

-From June 30, 2005 to March 31, 2015, the market value of the University's total endowment assets grew from approximately \$823 million to \$1.55 billion, an increase of 88%.
+From June 30, 2005 to March 31, 2016, the market value of the University's total endowment assets grew from approximately \$823 million to \$1.55 billion, an increase of 88%.
 The University benefited from strong equity markets and a well-positioned asset allocation during this period.
 Since the global financial crisis, the University has worked to control overall risk.
 A key focus of the University's investment risk analysis remains on liquidity.
-As of March 31, 2015, approximately \$676 million of the University's total endowment, which does not include investment real estate, is accessible within one year or less.
+As of March 31, 2016, approximately \$690 million of the University's total endowment was accessible within one year or less.

 In March, 2014, the University announced three gifts totaling \$80 million that will address - in collaboration with other institutions - many of the world's public health challenges, focusing on prevention of disease and promotion of wellness.
 The contributions are from the Milken Institute, the Sumner M. Redstone Charitable Foundation and the Milken Family Foundation.
 In honor of these transformative gifts, the School of Public Health and Health Services was renamed as the Milken Institute School of Public Health and the Sumner M. Redstone Global Center for Prevention and Wellness was established.
-In the spirit of collaborative philanthropy, the gifts include: \$40 million from the Milken Institute to support new and ongoing research and scholarships; \$30 million from the Sumner M. Redstone Charitable Foundation to develop and advance innovative strategies to expand wellness and the prevention of disease; and \$10 million from the Milken Institute School dean's office, including a newly created public health scholarship program.
+In the spirit of collaborative philanthropy, the gifts include: \$40 million from the Milken Institute to support new and ongoing research and scholarships; \$30 million from the Sumner M. Redstone Charitable Foundation to develop and advance innovative strategies to expand wellness and the prevention of disease; and \$10 million from the Milken Family Foundation to support the Milken Institute School dean's office, including a newly created public health scholarship program.

-On June 24, 2014, the University, American University (AU) and the George Washington University Hospital (GWUH) announced the Capital Partners Solar Project, which is scheduled to provide renewable energy for their campuses in order to address the climate change crisis.
-This 52 megawatt solar photovoltaic project, to be owned and operated by Duke Energy Renewables, will provide renewable energy for GW's campuses so as to meet climate action plan commitments.
-This commodity purchase contract establishes a fixed price for approximately 50% of the University's projected electricity needs for the next 20 years at a rate lower than average "brown power" rates with no balance sheet impact.
-Construction of the three solar farms in North Carolina is under way and once completed will generate 123 million kilowatt-hours of emissions-free electricity by the start of 2016.
+On June 24, 2014, the University, American University and the George Washington University Hospital announced the Capital Partners Solar Project, which provides electricity for their campuses.
+This 53.5 megawatt solar photovoltaic project is owned and operated by Duke Energy Renewables.
+This commodity purchase contract establishes a fixed price for approximately 50% of the University's projected electricity needs for the next 20 years at favorable rates with no balance sheet impact.
+The three solar farms in North Carolina began to generate 126.6 million kilowatt-hours of emissions-free electricity in 2016.